Biography of Samuel Johnson

 - He was a biographer, essayist, lexicographer, editor, and poet.

-- He was educated at Grammer School in Lichfield in 1719 and entered Pembroke College Oxford in 1728.
+- He was educated at Grammar School in Lichfield in 1719 and entered Pembroke College, Oxford in 1728.

 - When his father died in 1713, he was forced to leave the college.

-- He has strong and virtuous power of thinking. he was advancing slowly but surely into the higher society.
+- He has a strong and virtuous power of thinking.
+He was advancing slowly but surely into the higher society.

-- Johnson never lost friends and respect and continues admired by each new friend.
+- Johnson never lost friends and respect, and continues to be admired by each new friend.

 - He married Elizabeth Porter (a widow) in 1735, older than him.
 At the time of marriage, he was twenty-six years old and his wife was forty-six years.